Engaging new contractors has its risks and administrative challenges

 Hiring contractors who comply with the relevant workplace laws in your state provides the following advantages:

-- Lowers the risk that lax or illegal actions of a contractor or subcontractor will damage your brand and reputation
+- Lowers the risk that careless or illegal actions of a contractor or subcontractor will damage your brand and reputation

 - Reduces the likelihood of litigation and costly court proceedings for shoddy workmanship